nacekoprivec/anomaly-detection/README.md

    * period: An integer representing the period between samples (example: 24).

 ### Anomaly detection
 The component that does the actual anomaly detection.
 It recieves data from a consumer component and sends output to output components.
-The following arguments are general for all conponents:
+The following arguments are general for all components:
 * input_vector_size: An integer representing the dimensionality of the inputted vector (number of features) (example: 2),
 * use_cols: A list of integers representing the indexes of elements in the inputted vector to be used. (example: [0, 2]),
 * output: A list of output objects (example: "FileOutput()"),